tomsauv/Enrich-Deplete-fastq/README.md

 Sometimes, we need to ENRICH and/or DEPLETE next generation sequencing data sets for particular scaffolds<br/>

 Below are some command lines using BWA-mem + Samtools to do so for paired end Illumina data sets<br/>

-Note that analyses were run on a linux platform with 40 cores<br/>
-BWA-mem v0.7.15-r1140 and Samtools v1.6 are in the path<br/>
-All files are placed and output in the current directory<br/>
+All initial files and resulting output in the current directory<br/>

+BWA-mem v0.7.15-r1140 and Samtools v1.6 are in the path on a linux platform with 40 cores<br/>

 **1) Index the file containing scaffolds**